-Proposition 8 In a weak or redistributive, but peaceful, state, cash aid is worthwhile if and only $\phi \alpha_H + (1 - \phi) > \hat{\lambda}$.
+Proposition 8 In a weak or redistributive, but peaceful, state, cash aid is worthwhile if and only if $\phi \alpha_H + (1 - \phi) > \hat{\lambda}$.

-In this case, the value of aid is lower than in the benchmark case of Proposition 7 and it is even possible that aid does not yield a gross return above unity, if φ is low enough.13 This result chimes with the frequently made observation, discussed in Collier and Dollar (2004), that aid impact is better when institutions are stronger.
+In this case, the value of aid is lower than in the benchmark case of Proposition 7 and aid does not yield a gross return above unity - the marginal utility of consumption - as the probability of a high value of public goods $\phi \to 0.17$ This result chimes with the frequently made observation, discussed in Collier and Dollar (2004), that aid impact is better when institutions are stronger.